Icinga/icinga2/doc/5-addons-plugins.md

 #### <a id="addons-graphing-pnp"></a> inGraph

-inGraph (https://www.netways.org/projects/ingraph/wiki) requires only the ingraph-collector configured pointed to the perfdata files Icinga 2's [PerfdataWriter](#performance-data) will write to the performance data spool directory.
+inGraph (https://www.netways.org/projects/ingraph/wiki) requires only the ingraph-collector configured pointing to the perfdata files Icinga 2's [PerfdataWriter](#performance-data) will write to the performance data spool directory.

 #### <a id="addons-graphing-pnp"></a> Graphite